HBMLP 2023

 -

-This program is scholarly and anthropological in nature, and all applicants are welcome, regardless of personal culture or religious beliefs.
-(In fact, we frequently have students who are devout Christian, Muslim, Hindu, Atheist, etc.) This is not intended to be a "conversion" program.
-However, it is an immersive program.
-Out of respect for our monastic hosts, please be aware that participants are expected to fully participate in all activities, including chanting, bowing, prostrations during the pilgrimage, attending dharma talks, etc.
+This program is primarily scholarly and anthropological in nature, and all applicants are welcome, regardless of cultural/academic background or religious beliefs.
+(In fact, we frequently have students who are devout Christian, Muslim, Hindu, Atheist, etc.) This is not intended to be a "conversion" program, lead you to become Buddhists, monastics, or promote any teacher/denomination.
+However, it is an immersive program in Buddhist religious culture- which is notably focused on praxis.

 Contact